netdata/go.d.plugin/modules/freeradius/README.md

-# freeradius
+# FreeRADIUS monitoring with Netdata

 [`FreeRADIUS`](https://freeradius.org/) is a modular, high performance free RADIUS suite.

-This module will monitor one or more `FreeRADIUS` servers depending on configuration.
+This module will monitor one or more `FreeRADIUS` servers, depending on your configuration.

 ## Requirements